European-Conference/europa-bot/README.md

 role: President of the United States
 type: speaker

-Add a bio: Joe Biden is the 46th president of the United States.
+Joe Biden is the 46th president of the United States.
 He was formerly vice president in the Obama administration from 2009 to 2018.
 Prior to that, President Biden served as a senator...
 ```

 **Attach** (e.g. drag and drop) **an image to your message**, and send it.
 You’re done!